Hiberno-English: History

-However, the Tudor conquest and colonisation of Ireland in the 16th century led to the second wave of immigration by English speakers along with the forced suppression and decline in the status and use of the Irish language.
-By the mid-19th century English had become the majority language spoken in the country.
+The Tudor conquest and colonisation of Ireland in the 16th century led to a second wave of immigration by English speakers, along with the forced suppression and decline in the status and use of the Irish language.
+By the mid-19th century, English had become the majority language spoken in the country.
 It has retained this status to the present day, with even those whose first language is Irish being fluent in English as well.
-Today, there is little more than one percent of the population who speaks the Irish language natively, though it is required to be taught in all state-funded schools.
+Today, there is little more than one per cent of the population who speaks the Irish language natively, though it is required to be taught in all state-funded schools.
 Of the 40% of the population who self-identified as speaking some Irish in 2016, 4% speak Irish daily outside the education system.

+A German traveller, Ludolf von Münchhausen, visited the Pale in Dublin in 1591.
+He says of the pale in regards to the language spoken there: "Little Irish is spoken; there are even some people here who cannot speak Irish at all".
+He may be mistaken, but if this account is true, the language of Dublin in the 1590s was English, not Irish.

+And yet again, Albert Jouvin travelled to Ireland in 1668; he says of the pale and the east coast, "In the inland parts of Ireland, they speak a particular language, but in the greatest part of the towns and villages on the sea coast, only English is spoken".
+'A Tour of Ireland in 1775', by Richard Twiss says of the language spoken in Dublin "as at present almost all the peasants speak the English language, they converse with as much propriety as any persons of their class in England."

+In On Early English Pronunciation, Part V, an early dialect study on English, Alexander John Ellis included some samples of Hiberno-English dialect from the Forth and Bargy baronies in County Wexford.
+Writing in the late 19th century, Ellis seems to have been unaware that English had been spoken in parts of Ireland, especially in Ulster, for centuries.

 Ulster English

-Ulster English (or Northern Irish English) here refers collectively to the varieties of the Ulster province, including Northern Ireland and neighbouring counties outside of Northern Ireland, which has been influenced by Ulster Irish as well as the Scots language, brought over by Scottish settlers during the Plantation of Ulster.
+Ulster English, or Northern Irish English, here refers collectively to the varieties of the Ulster province, including Northern Ireland and neighbouring counties outside of Northern Ireland, which has been influenced by Ulster Irish as well as the Scots language, brought over by Scottish settlers during the Plantation of Ulster.
 Its main subdivisions are Mid-Ulster English, South Ulster English and Ulster Scots, the latter of which is arguably a separate language.